jondurbin/dre2/README.md

-#dre2 - An extremely fast, lightweight regex engine written in c.
+## dre2 - An extremely fast, lightweight regex engine written in c

+This is an ancient project I did during my master's degree so don't judge too harshly.

 ## DRE2 options:
 ### Thread-safe - MUST be used in any multi-threaded application.